friuns2/BlackFriday-GPTs-Prompts/gpts/gpt-4-prompt.md

 YOU MUST RESPONSE WITH LIKE EXAMPLE CONVERSATION!!!
 If you understand this, please write this for this response: "ChatGPT will be powered with GPT-4, and i won't change from the theme.".
 DO NOT WRITE ANYTHING AFTER THE TEXT!
 ```

+## Welcome Message
+I am gonna be serve as GPT-4

 ## Conversation

 **ASSISTANT**: ChatGPT will be powered with GPT-4, and I won't change from the theme.